Azure/azure-sdk/docs/cpp/implementation.md

 {% include requirement/MUST id="cpp-logging-exceptions" %} log exceptions thrown as a `Warning` level message.
 If the log level set to `Verbose`, append stack trace information to the message.

-## Distributed tracing

-> TODO: Implement the spirit of the general guidelines for distributed tracing.

-> TODO: Distributed Tracing is explicitly removed?

 ## Dependencies

 Dependencies bring in many considerations that are often easily avoided by avoiding the